New York 1-Day Fishing License: Cost, Rules, and How to Buy

 fishing license requirements explained

-Who needs a 1‑Day Fishing License?
-You need a 1‑Day Fishing License if you’re 16 or older and plan to fish New York State waters for a single day.
-The day permit costs $5.00 for residents and $10.00 for non‑residents.
-Follow fishing regulations: carry proof of the permit while fishing and comply with size, bag, and season rules.
+You need a 1-day fishing license if you’re 16 or older and plan to fish New York State waters for a single day.
+The permit costs $5.00 for residents and $10.00 for non-residents.
+Carry proof and follow all size, bag, and season rules.

 If you’re 16+ fishing New York for one day, buy a $5 resident / $10 non-resident day permit and carry proof.

-You don’t need a license in specific situations.
-Children under 16 are always exempt and may fish without a permit.
-Residents who own and farm their land may fish on their property without a license; immediate family members sharing that property are also exempt.
+Some people are exempt.
+Children under 16 may fish without a permit year-round.
+Residents who own and farm their land can fish on that property without a license, and immediate family members sharing that property are also exempt.

 Native Americans fishing on their reservation land are exempt under applicable tribal rights.
-During designated Free Fishing Days, anyone may fish without a license regardless of age or residency.
+On designated Free Fishing Days, anyone can fish without a license regardless of age or residency.

-These license exemptions are narrow and conditional; verify local fishing regulations before you fish to confirm you meet exemption criteria.
+These exemptions are narrow and conditional.
+Verify the current rules before you fish to confirm you qualify.

 How to Buy a 1-Day Fishing License (Online, Phone, Agent)